Update : April 1, 2020

 Beginning of teaching career

 In June 1957 I flew back to Yangon and reported for duty at the Faculty of Engineering.
-I was appointed as Assistant Lecture in the Department of Civil Engineering, Faculty of Engineering of the University of Rangoon.
+I was appointed as Assistant Lecturer in the Department of Civil Engineering, Faculty of Engineering of the University of Rangoon.
 This is the beginning of my teaching career as a young engineer freshly out of college with only a limited practical experience.

 Three major Departments of Engineering [namely, Civil, Mechanical, and Electrical] of B.O.C.
 College were relocated in the new buildings along Prome Road.
 The turtle-shaped dome [Leik Khone] was a beautiful wooden folded plate structure and it served as an assembly hall.
 Dr. Aung Gyi and I were later promoted as Lecturers in 1958, and in 1960 the late U Mya Han was appointed as Professor and Head in our Department.
 But he did not stay long enough and I did not have a chance to get acquainted with him.
 He later worked for Louis Berger Construction Company to design Rangoon Mandalay Highway and as Dr. San Lin has recounted, U Mya Han employed some Civil Engineering graduates with higher pay to work for him.